LafeLabs/pi/servers/page/README.md

 #  Generic Web document

 This is a example of a generic format of markdown document, just about the simplest form of self-replicating document.
+Edit with the "edit" link.
+Format is the "[markdown](https://www.markdownguide.org/cheat-sheet/)" language.

+To replace this page with any of the various types of server, click on a "copy" link below under the second list, then click the "replicator" link under the top list.
+This document is the "readme", which should be accessible on each type of server.
+To fork down to a new page/server, use "[fork.html](fork.html)", create a new page, and repeat the replication process.
+You can also use that to turn delete mode on and destroy any server.

 ## Links